GeoscienceAustralia/HiQGA.jl/docs/src/index.md

 ln -s /somwehere/home/me/julia-x.x.x/bin/julia .
 ```
 Make sure your `$HOME/bin` is in your `$PATH` else which you can check with `echo $PATH | grep "$HOME/bin"`.
 If you do not see your `bin` directory highlighted, do `export PATH=~/bin:$PATH`
 The preferred development and usage environment for HiQGA is [Visual Studio Code](https://code.visualstudio.com/), which provides interactive execution of Julia code through the [VSCode Julia extension](https://code.visualstudio.com/docs/languages/julia).
-To install VSCode on the National Computational Infrastructure (NCI), you need to extract the VSCode rpm package using the steps in [this gist](https://gist.github.com/a2ray/701347f703b72abb630d2521b43c5f22), to a location where your account has write access.
-You will NOT be using vscode on a gadi login node, but on OOD.
+To install VSCode on the National Computational Infrastructure (NCI), see underneath.
+You will NOT be using vscode on a gadi login node, but on [ARE](https://are.nci.org.au).

 Get Julia language support from VSCode after launching the VSCode binary by going to File->Extensions by searching for Julia.
 If after installation it doesn't find the Julia binary, go to File->Extensions->Julia->Manage (the little gear icon) and manually type in `/home/yourusername/bin/julia` in the "Executable Path" field.

 It is also useful to use Revise.jl to ensure changes to the package are immediately reflected in a running Julia REPL (this is the reason that Revise is a dependency on some example scripts as noted above).
 More information on a workflow to use Revise during development can be found [here](https://gist.github.com/a2ray/e593751b24e45f8160ba8041fb811680).
+However, do not use `Revise` for production runs and long MPI jobs.

 As [shown above](#installation), to install HiQGA, start Julia and go into the `Pkg` REPL by hitting `]` to enter `pkg>` mode like so:
 ```